BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

 - The installation and configuration steps of the node program and the upgrade service program are as follows:

-1. Create a directory for bfchain
+1. Create a directory for BFChainMeta

     ```
     mkdir -p /data